 Worship at Our Church – What You Can Expect

-The main service begins at 11 o’clock.
-It is drawn from the Lutheran Service Book (LSB), our worship resource since 2006.
-Services are rooted in the historic worship of the Christian church, and alternate between Holy Communion services on the 1st and 3rd Sundays of each month; and preaching services on other Sundays.
-They follow a structured “liturgy” which includes prayers and praising spoken or sung by the whole congregation, readings from the Bible fitting the day or season, numerous hymns (songs) by worshipers, and preaching (sermon) by one of our pastors.
-The preaching is usually rooted in one of the Bible readings for that day (often called the “sermon text”).
+This is the chief worship gathering of our people each Sunday.
+It is drawn from the Lutheran Service Book (LSB), our hymnal since 2006.
+Services are rooted in the historic worship of the Christian church, and alternate between Holy Communion services on the 1st, 3rd and 5th Sundays of each month; and preaching services on other Sundays.
+They follow a structured “liturgy” including prayers and praising spoken or sung by the whole congregation, readings from the Bible fitting the day or season, numerous hymns (songs), and preaching (sermon) by our pastors.
+The preaching is usually based on one of the Bible readings for that day (often called the “sermon text”).
 The pastor unpacks its meaning and seeks to show how this truth from God fits the life of listeners today.
-Above all, preaching is meant to proclaim Christ and the gracious things He has done … and still does!
-In addition to musical leadership from our very able organist, the English Choir sings on most Sundays from September through to June.
+Above all, our preaching seeks to proclaim Christ the Saviour and the gracious things He has done … and still does!
+In addition to musical leadership from our very able organist, Eric Swiatoschik, the Church Choir under the direction of Suzanne Eberhard sings on most Sundays from September through to late May.

 When You Arrive on a Sunday…

-An usher will often greet you on your way into the church and provide a “bulletin” published for that week.
+An usher often greets you on your way into the church and provides a “bulletin” published for that week.
 (If ushers don’t offer you a bulletin, just ask!)
-The bulletin includes general announcements about activities and concerns for our church family.
+The bulletin includes announcements about activities and concerns in our church family.
 The cover page of the bulletin has a little outline of the service for the day.
 It will tell you on what page of the Lutheran Service Book the day’s service begins.
-It lists all the hymns the congregation will sing in the course of the service, as well as the day’s appointed Bible readings, and information about the pastor’s preaching theme and sermon text.
+It lists the hymns the congregation will sing in the course of the service, as well as the day’s appointed Bible readings, and details of the pastor’s preaching theme and sermon text.
 The bulletin also makes clear whether it is a Holy Communion service, or a preaching service without a Communion celebration.
-As you follow the order of worship for that day in the Lutheran Service Book, that hymnal indicates the parts where worshipers respond or speak certain parts aloud.
+As you follow the order of worship for that day in the Lutheran Service Book, that hymnal indicates the parts where worshipers speak or sing certain parts aloud.
 It explains when you sit, and for what parts of the liturgy you stand.
 If it’s a little confusing in the beginning, don’t worry!
 You won’t be offending anyone if you miss out on some detail … we’re just glad you’re here!

 Our Practices Regarding the Holy Communion